diogro/expressionVariance-manuscript/main.md

     \label{fig:corr_model}
 \end{figure*}

-__What drives differences in gene expression variation?:__ To characterize the drivers of across study similarity, we directly model the correlations across studies using a mixed effect linear model [@Dias2021-wk; @Dias2021-hb].
+__What drives differences in gene expression variance?:__ To characterize the drivers of across study similarity, we directly model the correlations across studies using a mixed effect linear model [@Dias2021-wk; @Dias2021-hb].
 In this mode, we use study, sampled tissue, and study origin as predictors of the pairwise correlations (see Methods).
 This modeling ([@fig:corr_model]) shows that comparisons of studies within GTEx and TCGA have on average higher values of $\rho_s$, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation ([@fig:corr_model]C).
 Correlation involving studies that are not from TCGA and GTEx (marked as "Other") are on average lower ([@fig:corr_model]C).